openharmony/docs/en/application-dev/connectivity/net-connection-manager.md

 ### How to Develop

 1. Declare the required permission: **ohos.permission.GET_NETWORK_INFO**.
 This permission is of the **system\_basic** level.
-Before applying for the permission, ensure that the [basic principles for permission management](../security/accesstoken-overview.md#basic-principles-for-permission-management) are met.
-Then, declare the corresponding permission by following instructions in [Declaring Permissions in the Configuration File](../security/accesstoken-guidelines.md#declaring-permissions-in-the-configuration-file).
+Before applying for the permission, ensure that the [basic principles for permission management](../security/AccessToken/app-permission-mgmt-overview.md#basic-principles-for-permission-management) are met.
+Declare the permissions required by your application.
+For details, see [Declaring Permissions in the Configuration File](accesstoken-guidelines.md#declaring-permissions-in-the configuration-file).

 2. Import the connection namespace from **@ohos.net.connection.d.ts**.